mitchac/nf-core-mag/README.md

-## Goal: Run DNA metabarcoding data analysis in a cloud computer
+## Goal: Run Metagenome data analysis in a cloud computer.

 ### Step 1